NonlinearFruit/dotfiles/README.md

 ## Setup on fresh OS

-Might need to `sudo apt update && sudo apt upgrade` if some dependencies can't install
+Might need to `sudo apt update && sudo apt upgrade` if some dependencies can not install

 ```sh
 sudo apt update